finos/symphony-wdk/docs/reference.md

 Workflow's id should start with a letter and should not contain empty spaces.
 It is required.
 The id will appear in logs and audit trails.

+## properties

+Workflow's properties section with one single field for the moment.
+This sections is not required.
+The default value will be applied in the workflow in case they are not defined.

+### publish (properties)

+A boolean property indicating if the current workflow need to deploy when it is `true`, otherwise not.

 ## variables

 Variables are accessible and editable within the entire workflow.
 A map of key/value entries is expected.
 Simple types